akanadocs/docs-test/ag/security_config/identity_systems.md

 <a href="#top">back to top</a>

 ## About Identity Integration
 The process of identity integration enables Policy Manager's Policy Manager Subsystem to authenticate with a third party identity system.
 The ability to connect to an enterprise organization's identity system significantly reduces the Policy Manager deployment time and increases the manageability of the security administration process.
 Identity integration is established between Policy Manager, the client application, and a third-party identity system using a set of business rules.
 These business rules are called "connector properties."
 Connector properties generally include configuration details for connecting to the host machine where the identity system resides, configuring the authentication method, and specifying user identity information (e.g., user/user group name, description, attributes, etc.).
 These connector properties are packaged in an "Identity System Option Pack."
-When an identity system is successfully integrated with Policy Manager, a trust is established between the client application user and the Policy Manager Subsystem and a domain name is added to the drop-down list box on the Policy Manager *Login* Screen and on the *User Groups Summary* Screen in **Security > User Groups**.
+When an identity system is successfully integrated with Policy Manager, a trust is established between the client application user and the Policy Manager Subsystem and a domain name is added to the drop-down list box on the Policy Manager *Login* Screen and on the *User Groups Summary* screen in **Security > User Groups**.
 When a user who is present in the identity system directory logs into the Policy Manager "Management Console," the Management Console authenticates with the identity system, then sends a request for a token to the Policy Manager Subsystem.
 Once this trust is established, access is granted to all Policy Manager functions based on assigned privileges.
 Authentication credentials for identity system users that will be accessing Policy Manager are stored in the identity system.
 Policy Manager application users must be stored in the Policy Manager.
-Policy Manager provides an "Add Identity System Wizard" that is used to add an Identity System to Policy Manager (i.e., integrate) and maintain the associated connection properties (i.e, modify and delete).
-This wizard is accessible via the **Configure > Security > Identity Systems** section of the Management Console.
+Policy Manager provides an *Add Identity System Wizard* that is used to add an Identity System to Policy Manager (i.e., integrate) and maintain the associated connection properties (i.e, modify and delete).
+This wizard is accessible via the *Configure > Security > Identity Systems* section of the Management Console.
 Five types of identity systems are supported:

 * Claim-based
 * Cookie Authentication Module